SPECULATE > CREATE > CONTEMPLATE > EVALUATE

 Elena Sabinson

-I am currently an Assistant Professor of Environmental Design at the University of Colorado Boulder.
+I am an Assistant Professor of Environmental Design at the University of Colorado Boulder and director of the neuro D Lab.
 My research operates at the boundaries of design, psychology, and emerging technologies.
-I received a PhD in Human Behavior and Design from Cornell University.
-My doctoral research was completed in the Architectural Robotics Lab, where I worked on bio-informed, soft robotic surfaces embedded in the environment to support emotional wellbeing.
-Prior to Cornell, I was an Assistant Teaching Professor at Drexel University in the department of Architecture, Design & Urbanism, where I taught design visualization and studio courses.
-At Drexel, I also worked in the Design Futures Lab, exploring speculative and critical design, computational design, and digital fabrication processes.
 With a background in philosophy and creative writing, my passion for storytelling and ethics still guides my work.
 I am fascinated with novel technologies and how to mindfully implement technological interactions in the environment so that they increase self-awareness and wellbeing.
-As a neurodivergent researcher (AuDHD), I am passionate about neurodiversity and design.
+As a neurodivergent researcher (AuDHD), I am passionate about the role of neurodiversity in design.
 I aim to use research and design to help all people flourish in the environment across the full spectrum of human experiences.

 eDUCATION